ALERT: Adapting Language Models to Reasoning Tasks: Introduction

+Using these three types of models, we investigate \textit{the role of finetuning} on three dimensions:

-\textbf{Data memorizing}: We investigate whether the performance improvements obtained after finetuning can be attributed to using similar or sometimes the exact same data as the evaluation datasets.
-To study this, we use vocabulary overlap to measure to what extent the evaluation data is different from the finetuning data.
-We then explore whether the improvement is more significant when evaluation data is more similar to the finetuning data.
+\textbf{(1) Data memorization}: We investigate whether the performance improvements obtained after finetuning can be attributed to using similar or sometimes the exact same data as in the evaluation datasets.
+To this end, we use vocabulary overlap to measure the extent to which the evaluation data is different from the finetuning data, i.e. We investigate whether the improvement is more significant when evaluation data and finetuning data are more similar.

-\textbf{Reasoning skills transfer:} We investigate if certain reasoning skills can be more successfully imbued in LLMs than other reasoning skills.
+\textbf{(2) Reasoning skills transfer:} We investigate if certain reasoning skills can be more successfully permeated in LLMs than other reasoning skills.
 To verify this, we carefully divide the evaluation datasets into groups which require different reasoning skills.
-We further compile held-out datasets as shown in Figure~\ref{fig: teaser} which require skills held-out from any of the training datasets.
+We compile held-out datasets as shown in Figure~\ref{fig: teaser} which require skills held-out from any of the training datasets.
 This way, we expect to see larger improvements on in-domain skills compared to held-out skills if reasoning skills can be transferred during finetuning stages.

-\textbf{Prompt template memorizing:} Our third hypothesis is that LLMs can overfit to prompt templates used in the finetuning datasets.
-In other words, the consistency in prompt templates helps LLMs better understand the instruction which then yields better performance after finetuning.
+\textbf{(3) Prompt template memorization:} Our third hypothesis is that LLMs can overfit to data format used in the finetuning datasets such as training data format used in Figure~\ref{fig:baselines}.
+In other words, the consistency in data format helps LLMs better understand the instruction which then yields better performance after finetuning.
 To test this, we evaluate finetuned LLMs on datasets with 5 different prompt templates.

-\paragraph{Summary of findings:} (\textit{i}) Different from \citet{gururangan2020don}, our experiments indicate that there is no strong correlation between high vocabulary overlap (between finetuning and evaluation datasets) and performance gain on evaluation datasets.
-This means that LLMs are not simply memorizing the training data during finetuning stage. (\textit{ii}) Finetuning helps to improve certain reasoning capabilities of LLMs (e.g. analogical and abductive) but not all of them (e.g. commonsense reasoning). (\textit{iii}) Finetuning can cause overfitting towards prompt templates, which makes it harder for LLMs to generalize to other prompt templates, while CoT-finetuning helps to mitigate this issue as it incorporates a variety of explanations.
+\paragraph{Summary of findings:} (\textit{i}) Different from \citet{gururangan2020don}, our experiments indicate that there is no strong correlation between high vocabulary overlap (between finetuning and evaluation datasets) and performance gain on reasoning evaluation datasets.
+This means that LLMs are not simply memorizing the training data during the finetuning stage; (\textit{ii}) Finetuning helps improve certain reasoning capabilities of LLMs (e.g. analogical and abductive) but not all of them (e.g. commonsense reasoning); (\textit{iii}) Finetuning can cause overfitting towards data format, which makes it harder for LLMs to generalize to other prompt templates, while CoT-finetuning helps to mitigate this issue as it incorporates a variety of explanations.